Sam-Martin/sams-generate-changelog/docs/source/cmdline-examples.rst

 .. include:: cmdline_snippets/default-arguments.rst

-You can see that the file `tests/test_default_templates.py` appears twice, once per commit.
+You can see that the file :code:`tests/test_default_templates.py` appears twice, once per commit.

 Save to file
 ^^^^^^^^^^^^^^^^^^

-By adding `--output-file` and `--entry-id` we can write the output to a markdown file.
+By adding :code:`--output-file` and :code:`--entry-id` we can write the output to a markdown file.

 .. include:: cmdline_snippets/default-arguments-save.rst